Misinformation dropped dramatically the week after Twitter banned Trump

 The Zignal report also found that hashtags and phrases used by QAnon adherents declined over the past week but mentions of it and of its anonymous leader “Q” increased by 15 percent — a finding that could be explained by the coverage and conversation about its role in the attack on the Capitol.

-A recent report by Advance Democracy, founded by Daniel J. Jones, a former FBI analyst and Senate investigator who led the review of the CIA’s torture program, found that social media sites had “successfully purged” large amounts of content pushing false claims of election fraud.
+A recent report by Advance Democracy — founded by Daniel J. Jones, a former FBI analyst and Senate investigator who led the review of the CIA’s torture program — found that social media sites had “successfully purged” large amounts of content pushing false claims of election fraud.
 The report also found “incendiary and implicitly violent narratives continue to spread at the peripheries of the social media platforms we are monitoring.”

-This includes using the word “traitors” on Twitter to describe Vice President Pence, House Speaker Nancy Pelosi and Rep. Adam B. Schiff (D-Calif.), chairman of the House Intelligence Committee.
+This includes using the word “traitors” on Twitter to describe Vice President Pence, House Speaker Nancy Pelosi (D-Calif.) and Rep. Adam B. Schiff (D-Calif.), chairman of the House Intelligence Committee.
 One post on the site referring to Pence, whom Trump has repeatedly criticized in recent weeks, showed a dangling noose and the word “TREASON.”

 On Tik Tok, Advance Democracy found that supporters of the militia group Three Percenters were implicitly calling for violence in videos, including one that had been viewed 139,000 times.
-One showed a man saying, “And for all the people saying: ‘It’s un-American.
-It’s an act of terrorism.’
+One showed a man saying: “And for all the people saying, ‘It’s un-American.
+It’s an act of terrorism.'
 How do you think we started this country?”